 Suddenly, we’re asking a question that prior to lockdown held no interest for us.
 Is buying a house better than renting?
 We’re not sure, but we’re starting to think it might be.

 That’s our perspective, though.
-Whether or not it’s the better choice for you is something only you can decide.
+Whether or not it’s the best choice for you is something only you can decide.
 Probably the most common argument for buying your own home is that it’s an investment.

 Over time, the value of your property will appreciate, providing you with a secure nest egg later in life.
 This definitely held true for my parents, who bought their house for R19,000 and eventually sold it for R500,000.